surifirstpin/biplus_documentation/docs/AdminPrivileges.md

  <center><h1>AdminPrivileges</h1></center>

 ## Definition
-Administarive setting allow you to control and manupulate the data in Bi+ is provided with many administrative settings that will allow you to customize Bi+ for your organisation.
+Administrative setting allows you to control and manipulate the data in Bi+ and is provided with many administrative settings optionsthat will allow you to customize Bi+ for your organisation.

 ## Users
 To Create a User Click on Settings-->Select users-->Click on Add Users.